-NCIF charges an origination fee of up to 1.5% of the loan amount.
+NCIF charges an origination fee of 1.5% of the loan amount.
 The borrower is required to pay all loan closing costs, including filing fees and any attorney’s fees.
 The origination fee and loan closing costs can be financed, at the option of the borrower, as part of the loan.

 How do I apply for a loan?

 We recommend that you call us to review your proposed project first.
 The NCIF application is available in the Getting Started section of this web site.
 Or, we’ll be happy to send you an application by mail.